Ariana1729/CAS-C-/README.md

 # CAS(C)
 Experimental CAS in C

-Goal: Impliment solving of equations with steps that a human can understand
+Goal: Implement solving of equations with steps that a human can understand

 ## Expression types:
 0. variable